mondoohq/docs/docs/mql/resources/gcp-pack/gcp.project.gkeservice.cluster.nodepool.config.linuxnodeconfig.md

 **Description**

-GCP GKE node pool parameters that can be configured on Linux nodes
+Google Kubernetes Engine (GKE) node pool parameters that can be configured on Linux nodes

 **Fields**